ibm-cloud-docs/cis/edge-functions-use-cases.md

   return new Response(url)
 }
 ```
+{:codeblock}

 ## Streaming responses
 {: #streaming-responses}
 An edge function script doesn’t need to prepare its entire response body before delivering a Response to `event.respondWith()`.
 Using a TransformStream, it is possible to stream a response body after sending the response’s front matter (i.e., HTTP status line and headers).
 This allows us to minimize:

   * The visitor’s time-to-first-byte.
   * The amount of buffering that must be done in the edge function script.

 Minimizing buffering is especially important if you must process or transform response bodies that are larger than the edge function’s memory limit.
 In these cases, streaming is the only feasible implementation strategy.